RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 for additional epochs using a different task to that used for pretraining.

 ## Why transfer learning works so well

+Transfer learning works well because with each layer the model gets more sophisticated.
+It builds upon pre-learned features to find new features.

 ## Vision techniques used for sound
 ## Using pictures to create fraud detection at Splunk
 ## Detecting viruses using CNN